 “Sexual health is the fundamental right of each person to enjoy and control his/her sexual and reproductive behavior in accordance with social and personal ethics,” states the World Health Organization, 2004.
 The Tel Aviv movement disorders center, a Parkinson’s Foundation Center of Excellence believes in helping their patients with Parkinson’s disease (PD) in all facets of life, including sexual health.

 The center feels an obligation to assist people with Parkinson’s in overcoming difficulties with sexual function along with many other motor and non-motor symptoms.
-This is the only center among the 42 Centers of Excellence in the Parkinson’s Foundation network that has an experienced sexual specialist, Sharon Peleg Nesher, M.A.R.N., serve as an integral member of their multidisciplinary team.
+This is the only center among the 42 Centers of Excellence in the Parkinson’s Foundation network that has an experienced sexual specialist, Sharon Peleg Nesher, RN, MA, serve as an integral member of their multidisciplinary team.

 People with PD frequently experience sexual dysfunction (SD).
 Any combination of Parkinson’s-related symptoms like pain, limitation of movement, fatigue and sleep disorders — coupled with emotional changes such as anxiety and depression — as well as medication side effects can trigger sexual dysfunction.
 PD symptoms can affect many aspects of sexuality, including intimacy and erotic experiences, thereby adding to a couple’s discord and general dissatisfaction.
 “You can sense or experience sexual problems throughout all stages of Parkinson’s, starting when the symptoms are only beginning,” Sharon said.